 By-Laws

-The Council may from time to time, make and enforce by-laws not inconsistent with this Constitution, provided that no such by-laws shall take effect until every member has been notified in writing.
+The EXCO may from time to time, make and enforce by-laws not inconsistent with this Constitution, provided that no such by-laws shall take effect until every member has been notified in writing.
 Any such by-law shall be an addendum to the Constitution and shall be binding on all members.

 LANGUAGE OF THE SAIMC